World Cancer Day 2021 – Your questions answered

 To mark World Cancer Day 2021, Professor Nick Bacon has answered some of your questions about cancer in animals.

 Fitzpatrick Referrals world-class oncology service offers advice, options and therapy to families who want to know what exists in modern cancer care for animals.
-By answering your questions we aim to bring hope and empower you to make the right choice for you and your pet.
+By answering your questions we aim to bring hope and empower you to make the right choice for you and your animal friend.

 Professor Nick Bacon, MA VetMB CertVR CertSAS DiplECVS DACVS FRCVS